alefranz/MELT/docs/guide.md

 The `MELT`, `MELT.Serilog`, `MELT.Xunit`, and `MELT.Xunit.v3` packages target
 `netstandard2.0` and require
 [Microsoft.Extensions.Logging](https://github.com/dotnet/extensions/tree/main/src/Logging)
 8.0.0 or later.
-They are actively supported for applications targeting .NET 8 and later. .NET Framework 4.7.2 is best-effort compatibility for these core packages and is not covered by CI.
+They are actively supported for applications targeting .NET 8, .NET 9, and .NET 10. .NET Framework 4.7.2 is best-effort compatibility for these core packages and is not covered by CI.

 The ASP.NET Core helper packages target .NET 8 and .NET 10.
 They use the